ganesh-iyer/ganesh-iyer.github.io/projects/tennis/project-tennis.md

 <div class = "key-insight">
 <h3 class = "key-insight">Key Insight</h3>
 An effective way to come up with innovative visualizations is to sketch visual elements on paper, mock them up on a software like Sketch or Illustrator recreating different data scenarios and then iteratively testing them.
-In my internship later that summer, I reused this approach to good effect.
+In my internship later that summer, I reused this approach even under different constraints to good effect.
 </div>
 <br />